 Ariel’s Point was honestly the highlight of my adventure to Boracay.
 It’s a great crew of people and you’re there with many like-minded ladies and gents from around the world.
 Yes it may be a little touristy, and yes it might be a little on the pricier side (2,500PHP per person, or approximately $65CAD/$50USD), but the experience and lasting friendships are worth every peso!
 My review?
 Two big thumbs up for Ariel’s Point!

 Now, if you’re thinking ‘drinking and jumping sounds super dangerous’ – don’t worry.
 We had absolutely no issues, just a day filled with sunshine, laughter, and splashes!
 There are lifeguards everywhere (both on the platforms and in the water) and of course, know your limits.
 You don’t want to be the “Ariel’s Point Accident” headline, do you?

 If you’re looking for a place to stay, Boracay has plenty of great accommodation options from White Beach to Station 3.
 In Station 3, we stayed at The Sitio which was perfect for our stay, however if you stay at the Boracay Beach Club then you’ll get 500PHP off your Ariel’s Point ticket.
 Either way, Boracay has plenty of hotel options so check out what great deals you can find online.

-Would you take the plunge at Ariel’s Point?
-Would it become a part of your Boracay itinerary?
+Would you be brave enough to do the Ariel’s Point cliff diving?
+Is it going to be a part of your Boracay itinerary?
 I’d love to hear more about your thoughts in a comment below!

+Prices are subject to change without notice.
 This post contains affiliate links that if you use them, I may earn a small commission.
-This helps me pay for hosting and other costs associated with keeping I’ve Been Bit! running.
+This helps support I’ve Been Bit! and the costs associated with keeping this site running.
 As always, all reviews, photos and opinions are my own!